atanunq/viu/README.md

 # viu

 ### Description
 A small command-line application to view images from the terminal written in Rust.
+It is basically the front-end of [`viuer`](https://github.com/atanunq/viuer).
 It uses lower half blocks (▄ or \u2584) to fit 2 pixels into a single cell by adjusting foreground and background colours accordingly.

 When run, `viu` will check the value of `$COLORTERM`.
 If it contains either `truecolor` or `24bit`,